pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-retentionlabel-ensure.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site where the retentionlabel from a listitem to remove is located
+: URL of the site where the retentionlabel from a listitem to apply is located

 `--listItemId <listItemId>`
-: The ID of the list item for which the retention label should be removed.
+: The ID of the list item for which the retention label should be applied.

 `--listId [listId]`
-: ID of the list where the retention label should be removed.
+: ID of the list where the retention label should be applied.
 Specify either `listTitle`, `listId` or `listUrl`

 `--listTitle [listTitle]`
-: Title of the list where the retention label should be removed.
+: Title of the list where the retention label should be applied.
 Specify either `listTitle`, `listId` or `listUrl`

 `--listUrl [listUrl]`
 : Server- or site-relative URL of the list.
 Specify either `listTitle`, `listId` or `listUrl`